 - VITAMIN C: Vitamin C is important for collagen to be produced in your body and healthy hair needs collagen.
 You can find vitamin C in peppers, broccoli, citrus (oranges, lemons, limes), tomatoes, guava, kiwi, berries, and sprouts.

-[Side note: Find the complete list of nutritious foods for healthy locs right here!]
+For a complete list of nutritious foods for healthy locs. click right here!

 These vitamins are available in supplement form as well.
 Make sure you talk to your doctor before choosing a supplement you think is right for you, especially if you’re already taking other medications or prenatal supplements.